 Wall Drawing 527

 Two flat-topped pyramids with color ink washes superimposed.

 The tops of the pyramids are flat!
 There are colors!
 Good job, AI!

 Stars with three, four, five, six, seven, eight, and nine points, drawn with a light tone India ink wash inside, an India ink wash outside, separated by a 6-inch (15 cm) white band.

-giant hot balls of gas.
-Given there was no specific color indicated in the prompt, it was interesting to see roughly the same color scheme in both models.
+VQGAN decided "stars” are both geometric figures and giant hot balls of gas.
+Given there was no specific color indicated in the prompt, it was interesting to see VQGAN veer towards a space scene whereas DALL·E 2 looks much more like a wall drawing, albeit totally missing the “points” in the stars, turning them into numbers inscribed in the stars!